SDLC Guide: Software Development Planning Stage Explained

 During this phase, the team examines various aspects:

-• Technical Feasibility: Assessing if the technology needed for the project is available and adequate.
-This is like ensuring your car is capable of making the long trip.
+- Technical Feasibility: Assessing if the technology needed for the project is available and adequate.

-• Economic Feasibility: Determining if the project is financially viable, considering the budget and expected return on investment.
-It’s akin to calculating the cost of the trip and making sure it’s within your budget.
+- Economic Feasibility: This aspect is about determining if the project is financially viable, considering the budget and expected return on investment – many companies underestimate the cost of robust custom projects.

-• Legal Feasibility: Understanding legal and compliance issues related to the project.
-This is like making sure you have the necessary documents and permissions for your journey.
+- Legal Feasibility: Understanding legal and compliance issues related to the project.

-• Operational Feasibility: Evaluating if the project can be integrated into current operations or if new processes need to be developed.
+- Operational Feasibility: At last comes the evaluating if the project can be integrated into current operations or if new processes need to be developed.

 Developing a Proof of Concept (POC) and a Minimum Viable Product (MVP) are important parts of this phase:

-• MVP (Minimum Viable Product): This involves creating a basic version of the software with enough features to satisfy early users and provide feedback for future development.
-It’s like starting your trip with just the essentials, planning to add more as you go along.
+- MVP (Minimum Viable Product): This involves creating a basic version of the software with enough features to satisfy early users and provide feedback for future development.

 Step 6: Choose the Right Tech Stack